 Clicks (and future in-app events) are correctly attributed using retargeting.

 |Using OneLink during retargeting campaigns to directly serve existing app users who click your link with personalized content in the app (set in the OneLink custom link).||Using OneLink during retargeting campaigns to serve new installing app users who click your link with personalized content in the app (set in the OneLink custom link).|

 Advanced OneLink options

-After completing some or all of the four-part guides, consider implementing the advanced OneLink options described below.
+After completing some or all of the four-part guides, consider implementing the advanced OneLink features described below.

-Instead of manually creating every single OneLink for every campaign or ad creative, you can use OneLink API.
-OneLink API allows you to create thousands of OneLinks quickly and easily, saving you time and effort, and letting focus on your campaign and marketing efforts instead.
+- OneLink API: Scale and run multiple campaigns at once, and create thousands of OneLinks quickly and easily, saving you time and effort, and letting you focus on your campaign and marketing efforts instead.

-- Measuring push notification re-engagement campaigns: Explains how Push notifications can use OneLink to measure mobile users' re-engagements.
+- Measuring push notification re-engagement campaigns: Use push notifications with OneLink to measure mobile users' re-engagements.

 - Texting desktop users a link to your app: Desktop users usually have their mobile devices less than 2 feet away from them.
 Learn how to convert desktop users to mobile app users.

 - User invite attribution: User invites are very effective in converting new users.
 Learn how to use SDK methods to easily create and measure user invite campaigns.

 - Cross-promotion attribution: Your existing app users are excellent candidates for installing your other new apps.
 Learn how to use SDK methods to easily create and measure cross-promotion campaigns.